Kernel-Labs-AI/awt/README.md

 AWT solves the problem of multiple AI agents (like Claude Code, Codex, Factory, etc.) working on the same Git repository simultaneously.
 It provides:

 - **Isolated Worktrees**: Each agent gets its own working directory
+- **Global Worktree Storage**: Worktrees are stored in `~/.awt/` by default, preventing agents from seeing each other's work
 - **Task Lifecycle**: Track tasks from creation through handoff
 - **Branch Management**: Automatic branch creation and cleanup
 - **Metadata Tracking**: Persistent task state and history